 - 4. Baggage or Cargo Carts Limitations.
-No more than four (4) connected carts shall be towed into, through or out of the bagwell at any time and additional restrictions must be followed where posted.
+No more than four (4) connected carts, or three (3) in the South Sat or IAF bagwell shall be towed into, through or out of the bagwell at any time and additional restrictions must be followed where posted.
 All items or baggage shall be secured on top of carts. - 5.
 Lavatory Services Lavatory service vehicles shall not be driven into the bagwell for any reason. - 6.
 Tire chains/studs prohibited Use of studded tires or tire chains are prohibited in the bagwell.